 I personally wore my children in wraps and carriers from the moment they were born.
 There’s something that I loved about having my little ones closed to me and the practicality of being able to go out with them sleeping on my chest.

-While traditional baby wraps and baby carriers are great for when babies are little and sleep in them for a long time, it comes a time when your baby becomes a toddler and all they want to do is move around and explore the world.
+While traditional baby wraps and seat carriers are great for when babies are little and sleep in them for a long time, it comes a time when your baby becomes a toddler and all they want to do is move around and explore the world.
 They constantly want to be put down and then picked up again and, let’s be honest, they start being really heavy!!

-That’s when I found my baby carriers where not really useful anymore.
+That’s when I found my carriers where not really useful anymore.
 My babies didn’t like spending too much time in them and, when they did, my shoulders and back were really starting to hurt.
-And the same was happening when I was carrying them on my hip without any carrier.
+And the same was happening when I was carrying them on my hip without a carrier.

-Baby Waist Carrier
+A Waist Carrier for Babies

 A waist carrier, like the one from Tushbaby, is the simplest of the two designs, with just a hip seat for baby to sit in, and a waist belt that goes around your hips to hold it in place.